apfeif4/Credit_Card_Fraud_Detection_Logistic_Regression/Continuous Pipeline - NiFi to Hbase/README.md

-## Continuous Pipeline - NiFi Through Hbase

-This project Is meant to show the flow of data from NiFi -> HDFS -> Hive -> PySpark -> Hbase.

-#### -- Project Status: Completed
+---

+# 🔄 Continuous Data Pipeline: NiFi → HDFS → Hive → PySpark → HBase

+This project demonstrates the design and implementation of a continuous data pipeline in a big data ecosystem, using tools such as Apache NiFi, HDFS, Hive, PySpark, and HBase.
+It highlights how data can flow from ingestion to predictive analytics and finally to persistent storage for retrieval.

+---

-## Project Intro/Objective
+## ✅ Project Status

+**Completed**

+---

+## 🎯 Objective

-The goal of this project is to take a data set and process it through a continuous data pipeline in a big data environment.
-The first step of the process was to load a dataset into HDFS from NiFi.
-Next, the data will be loaded into hive then pulled into pyspark  and have machine learning applied to it.
-Lastly, the metrics of machine learning were to be uploaded and retrieved from HBase.
-The following will discuss this process, what I tried and any technical issues I ran into.
+The goal of this project is to build an end-to-end continuous data pipeline in a big data environment.
+The process involves:

+1. Ingesting a dataset into HDFS using Apache NiFi
+2. Loading and querying data with Apache Hive
+3. Performing machine learning using PySpark
+4. Storing and retrieving model metrics in HBase

+This pipeline demonstrates a typical real-time or batch data flow often used in enterprise analytics platforms.

+---

-### Methods Used
+## 🧪 Methods Used

 * Predictive Modeling
+* Data Engineering
+* Performance Optimization

+---

-### Technologies
+## 🧰 Technologies

-* NiFi
+* Apache NiFi
-* HDFS
+* Hadoop HDFS
-* Hive
+* Apache Hive
 * PySpark
-* Hbase
+* Apache HBase

+---

-## Project Description
+## 📄 Project Description
-The Data that is used for this project is the Heart Attack data set for the predictive modeling portion.
-The Data set was shortened and modified from the original found on Kaggle outside of the environment.
-This is due to the project being completed in a training environment which couldn't handle the full data set.

-# Challenges/ solutions:
-* I ran the Invoke processor but the data kept flowing.
-Solution: Run the Invoke Processor one time only.
-This will load in the full data set.
-* The PySpark session keeps crasing.
-Solution: This was due to no garbage collection being completed.
-Add a garbage collector after every couple of steps in the pyspark session to prevnt this issue.

-## Needs of this project

-- data exploration/descriptive statistics
+This project uses a modified **Heart Attack dataset** for predictive modeling.
+Due to resource limitations in the training environment, the dataset was shortened and pre-processed outside the system.
+The pipeline performs the following steps:

+* **NiFi** handles data ingestion and flow control into HDFS
+* **Hive** structures the data for queryable access
+* **PySpark** processes the data and applies machine learning models
+* **HBase** stores the output metrics for fast access

+---

+## 🧩 Challenges & Solutions

+* **Issue:** NiFi's InvokeHTTP processor kept looping data

+  * **Solution:** Configure it to run only once for initial ingestion
+* **Issue:** PySpark session frequently crashed

+  * **Solution:** Add manual garbage collection steps to prevent memory overload

+---

+## 📌 Project Requirements

+* Data ingestion and cleaning
+* Descriptive statistics
-- statistical modeling
+* Predictive modeling
-- writeup/reporting
+* Reporting and pipeline visualization

+---

-## Getting Started
+## 🚀 Getting Started

-1. The NiFi Flow that has the build for the processor group is the NiFi_Flow.json
-2. The data that was used can be found in the data folder within this Repo.
-To save time from converting this to Json, I've included the medicaldata.json file in the main repo.
-3. Screen shots for the pipeline can be found in the write up document or you can follow along from the full terminal text.
+1. Use the `NiFi_Flow.json` file to import the full NiFi processor group.
+2. The dataset used is included in `data/medicaldata.json` (already pre-converted for convenience).
+3. Pipeline screenshots and terminal outputs are included in the accompanying documentation for visual reference.

+---

+## 📢 Final Notes

+This project is a practical demonstration of how data engineering and machine learning workflows can be automated in a distributed environment.
+The use of HBase for storing model metrics enables scalable and low-latency access for future applications.

+---